plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part2.en.md

 spacy project run all
 ```

 Those are related to the data processing, model training and evaluation.
-A second workflow (more a subsequent set of commands) is for more house keeping tasks:
+A second workflow (more a subsequent set of commands) is for house keeping related tasks:

 #### Packaging

 ![helpner-core](/images/helpner2/workflow_5.png)

-The first of these commands is the `package`.
+The first of these commands is the [`package`](https://spacy.io/api/cli#package).
 SpaCy easily allows to generate a package automatically from our model, just by running a command, so it can be easily installed and loaded afterwards:

 ```console
 spacy project run package